WeMakeBetterApps/MortarLib/README.md

 ### Screen Generator Sample

 Creating a new screen using Flow & Mortar is an effort unto itself, so included is a Screen Generator.
+It will generate your Screen, Presenter, Module, view, and xml file with all the necessary boiler plate.
 It's recommended that you set this up as a separate java project.

 ```java
 public class ExampleScreenGenerator {